gaudren/WTFdoc/docs/guide-testing.md

 npm run build && npm start
 ```

 Then open your browser to <http://localhost:3000/>.
+See [The Manual Glue & You](./guide-manual.md) for detailed instructions on how to use the manual glue.

 ## Adding a Test
 The tests can be found in [`client/src/tests/eth`](https://github.com/wallet-test-framework/framework/tree/master/client/src/tests/eth), organized into files based on the RPC endpoint being tested.
 If your test fits in an existing file, you may add it accordingly.
 If not, add a new file following the current convention, and update the list of test files found in [`/client/src/tests.ts`](https://github.com/wallet-test-framework/framework/blob/master/client/src/tests.ts).